 Aster family (Asteraceae)

-Description: This native perennial plant is up to 2' tall, branching occasionally to create a bushy appearance.
+Description: This herbaceous perennial plant is up to 2' tall, branching occasionally to create a bushy appearance.
 The hairy stems are green initially, but often become brown when the plant matures.
-The alternate leaves are up to 3" long and ¼" across toward the base of the plant, becoming less than 1" long and 1/8" across near the flowering stems.
+The alternate leaves are up to 3" long and ¼" across toward the base of the plant, becoming less than 1" long and 1/8" (3 mm.) across near the flowering stems.
 They are linear in form and have smooth edges, often with a fine pubescence.
 The lower leaves usually shrivel and fall off by the time the compound flowers bloom during the fall.
 These flowers are very numerous and have a daisy-like appearance.
 Each compound flower is a little less than ½" across, and consists of numerous yellow disk florets, which are surrounded by about 12 white ray florets.
 There is no noticeable floral scent.
 There are numerous needle-like green bracts on the flowering stems, giving this plant a heath-like appearance.
 The little seeds have tufts of white hairs, and are distributed by the wind.
 The root system is rhizomatous.

 Cultivation: The preference is full sun and average to dry conditions.
 The soil can contain significant amounts of loam, clay, or gravelly material; alkaline soil is tolerated.
 This plant withstands drought.
 It often spreads vegetatively to form colonies, especially in open disturbed areas.

 Photographic Location: The photographs were taken at Loda Cemetery Prairie in Iroquois County, Illinois.

 Comments: The Heath Aster has a wide distribution, and there is some variability in regards to its size and appearance across different locations.
 Sometimes it will hybridize with other species of asters, such as Symphyotrichum novae-angliae.
 The Heath Aster differs from other asters with small white flowerheads primarily by its short, narrow leaves (never more than 3" long and ¼" across).
 Also, its flowerheads tend to be smaller in size and they have fewer ray florets (about 12) than many other aster species.
 A scientific synonym of this plant is Aster ericoides.